hernangonzalez1987/test-unico/Readme.md

 In order to run test it is need to to have Python and Pip installed.

-To run the tests execute the following commands inside folder "unico" :
+To run the tests execute the following commands on root folder :

  - pip install -r requirements.txt
  - sh test.sh